 - An alternative to using polyester glitter is to use other, permitted "glittery" things.
 These include ingredients such as calcium aluminum borosilicate (glass based materials), synthetic micas of a large particle size, and bismuth oxychloride glitter.

 You may wonder "why" the FDA does not permit glitter in cosmetics.
 They say that polyester glitters are a new kind of Composite Pigment, to quote them directly:

 - Composite pigments: Color additives used in combination to achieve variable effects, such as those found in pearlescent products, are subject to the same regulations as all other color additives.
 Some color additives, when used in combination, may form new pigments, which may not be approved for the intended use.
 An example is a "holographic" glitter, consisting of aluminum, an approved color additive, bonded to an etched plastic film.

 Consumers have expressed confusion over this, as it is obvious that there is glitter in all kinds of cosmetics sold currently in the USA.
-The FDA has indicated that recognizes that the cosmetics industry has been largely unaware of this determination and it is essentially providing the cosmetic industry a grace period during which FDA enforcement is "discretionary".
+The FDA has indicated that it recognizes that the cosmetics industry has been largely unaware of this determination and it is essentially providing the cosmetic industry a grace period during which FDA enforcement is "discretionary".
 This grace period allows the cosmetics industry to "respond".
 The FDA has not provided us with any information on how long this grace period has been in effect, nor how long it will be in effect.
 They simply state the the issue is "active".
 So far, the grace period has been about 7 years with no indication that it is ever going to be studied.

-Further, they have indicated that while it is active they will allow products into the US that contain certain non-permitted color additives, like glitter, while they continue to review data submitted through the petition process.
+As mentioned, the FDA has have indicated that while the issue is active they will allow products into the US that contain certain non-permitted color additives, like glitter, while they continue to review data submitted through the petition process.